tomchapin/undertale-save-converter/README.md

 - Undertale
 - A Modded Nintendo Switch
 - Python3.4 (https://www.python.org/downloads/) - Optional
-  (Note: This is only required if you want to compile the converter.exe file yourself, or if you want to run converter.py directly)
+  (Note: This is only required if you want to compile the undertale_save_converter.exe file yourself, or if you want to run undertale_save_converter.py directly)

 ## Installation and Usage